gabriochee/SleepSurLeKeyboard/readme.md

-**No further development is planned around it.**
+# **No further development is planned around it.**

+## Presenting : *SleepSurLeKeyboard* 💤😴

-This esoteric programming language let you have control over bits and bytes and even let you do boucles !
+This esoteric programming language inspired by tiredness will let you unleash all the potential of sleep into your code.

 Here is how to write "**Hello World!**" :